arangodb/arangodb/Documentation/Books/HTTP/Agency/README.md

 ]
 ```

-In the first step we commited a single transaction that commits the JSON document inside the inner transaction array to the agency.
+In the first step we committed a single transaction that commits the JSON document inside the inner transaction array to the agency.
 The result is `[1]`, which is the replicated log index.
 Repeated invocation will yield growing log numbers 2, 3, 4, etc.

 The read access is a complete access to the key-value store indicated by access to it's root element and returns the result as an array corresponding to the outermost array in the read transaction.